xamarin/xamarin-forms-samples/UserInterface/NativeViews/NativeSwitch/README.md

 ---
 name: Native Switch
 description: This sample demonstrates how to add native views to a Xamarin.Forms page, and how they can interact with Xamarin.Forms views.
-For more information...
 topic: sample
 languages:
 - csharp